 When you are only popping into your ideal client's inboxes sporadically with half-assed content, it doesn't exactly show a high level of commitment, and it definitely won't keep you top of mind.

-When I ask our That Clean Life for Business members why they aren't sending a weekly newsletter, I tend to hear the same things:
+When I ask our That Clean Life members why they aren't sending a weekly newsletter, I tend to hear the same things:

 "It's too time-consuming"